 To add a dimension that isn’t shown on the default list, or to create a custom dimension, click on the + sign above the list of available Dimensions.
-Then, you’ll be able to select from any existing dimension, or create your own.
+Then, you’ll be able to select from any existing dimensions, or create your own.

 5. Choose Metrics

 Now, you’ll select the metrics that you want to see for your dimensions.
 Metrics show you a numerical value.
-You might want to see a number of users, page views, or purchases, for example.
+You might want to see the number of users, page views, or purchases, for example.

 In this example, we want to see the number of active users and the number of transactions.
 So, we’ll go ahead and drag the Transactions metric from the Variables column to the Tab Setting column, right under Active users.

 As with segments and dimensions, you can add additional metrics by clicking the plus sign to open a list of all available metrics.
 This shows you all the possible metrics available, including any custom metrics you’ve created.